-The mic-not-working issue is likely to be driver-related.
-To keep your Oculus Rift S headset in tip-top condition, you should update your device drivers on a regular basis.
+The Oculus Rift S mic not working issue is likely to be driver-related.
+To keep your VR headset running in tip-top condition, you should update your device drivers on a regular basis.

 You can search for the most recent driver from the website of your device manufacturer.
 But if you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.